 For deeper burns, you might want to use your cloth or foam filler.
 Coat the hole with fabric glue, then use your tweezers (or toothpick) to pack the material in.
 Cut away any excess so that the end result is a flat surface.

-Whether you used glue or filler material, give it time to dry.
-Check the label of your glue to know how much time this will take.
+Whether you used glue or filler material, give it ample time to completely dry.

 Prepare the fabric you cut out earlier for your patch.
 Apply fabric glue to the packed-in hole and flatten the matching fabric over it with your tweezers or toothpick.